astronomer/docs/astro/create-first-dag.md

 ## Step 3: Create a Deployment

-An Astro _Deployment_ is an Astro Runtime environment that is powered by the core components of Apache Airflow, including the Airflow webserver, scheduler, and one or more workers.
+An Astro _Deployment_ is an instance of Airflow that hosts all core Airflow components, including a webserver, scheduler, and one or more workers.
 You can have one or more Deployments within a _Workspace_, which is a collection of users that have access to the same Deployments.

-When you create a Deployment on Astro, infrastructure is created in your cluster that runs your DAGs with all core Apache Airflow components.

 1. In the Cloud UI, select a **Workspace**.